Welcome to the world of Crochet. Let's cut to the chase. If you want to know where to get started and have free access to help,

 Change Yarn Colours at Ends or Rounds

-If you are changing colour at the end of a row or end of a row.
-Here is a how to do it effectively without having tails fall out.
+If you change colour at the end of a row, here is how to do it effectively without having tails fall out.

 Change Yarn Midway Through Row/Rounds